CONGRATULATIONS Leonard

 4. Finally, Leonard, you visualize solutions.

-If you work against your grain, you’ll never have “enough” time.
+If you work against your strengths, you’ll never have enough time.
 You will squander it by taking non-productive paths.

-We can't give you more time, but we have proven leveraging your conative strengths can more than double your productivity.
+We can’t give you more time, but we have proven that leveraging your conative strengths can dramatically improve your productivity.

 Conables® Tips

 - Commit–but to very little.
 Target your top priorities.
-Unlike time, you can replenish conative energy, but it takes downtime to do it.
+Because you have limited mental energy, determine what deserves your best efforts.

 - Save time by doing a reality check before going all out with an idea.